fredmorcos/transactions-engine/README.md

 Notice how `Deposit` and `Withdrawal` have the `amount` field without requiring an `Option<Decimal>` and the other variants can safely avoid having the field altogether.

+### Disputes

+Disputes only refer to deposits.
+I do not see how disputes could work for e.g. withdrawals without human intervention (as the spec mentions: think of an ATM withdrawal).

 ### Assertions

 Assertions are used to ensure programming errors (e.g. invalid state) end the execution of